$theTitle=wp_title(" - ", false); if($theTitle != "") { ?>

 This is the second in a series of surveys of users of mapping software by Chuck Frey.
 His objectives in conducting this ongoing research are to find out how executives are using mind mapping software, and to shed some light on the challenges of increasing its acceptance in corporate settings.

 During the month of February 2007, just over 500 people participated in this online survey.
 This survey reveals how users got started using mind mapping software, and the biggest benefit they’re getting from it.
 We also learn what users of mind mapping software are currently struggling with, and the future functionality they would like to see in mind mapping software.
-Click
+Click here to see the survey results.

-If you have any questions, comments or suggestions for questions that you would like to see in future surveys, please go to Chuck’s mind mapping blog and send him a note
+If you have any questions, comments or suggestions for questions that you would like to see in future surveys, please go to Chuck’s mind mapping blog and send him a note.

 Scott Hagwood (Four-time USA Memory Champion and USA’s first Grand Master of memory) shared this overview of the upcoming show with me: